XiaoWang-Github/ORBIT-2/data_information/README_template.txt

 4. Links/relationships to ancillary data sets: N/A

 5. Was data derived from another source?
-If yes, list source(s): https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5
+If yes, list source(s): Yes https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-v5, and the original data have separate licensing.

 6. Recommended citation for this dataset: